rhiot/rhiot/docs/readme.md

 #### Devices data analytics

 LWM2M protocol provides you the way to read the metrics' values from the devices.
-However in order to perform the search queries against those values, you have to store those in the centralized store.
+However in order to perform the search queries against those values, you have to store those in a centralized storage.
 For example if you would like to find all the devices with the firmware version smaller than `x.y.z`, you have to store all the firmware version of your devices in the centralized database, then execute a query against that database.
 Otherwise you will be forced to connect to the all of your devices using the LWM2M protocol and ask each device to provide its firmware version number.
 Asking millions of